Severe Thunderstorm Warning issued for Ashtabula, Trumbull by NWS - News Break

 Severe Thunderstorm Warning issued for Ashtabula, Trumbull by NWS

-Effective: 2021-07-08 15:50:00 EDT Expires: 2021-07-08 16:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This is a DANGEROUS SITUATION.
-This storm is producing widespread wind damage.
-SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
+Effective: 2021-07-08 15:30:00 EDT Expires: 2021-07-08 16:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Ashtabula; Trumbull A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 400 PM EDT FOR NORTHEASTERN TRUMBULL AND SOUTHEASTERN ASHTABULA COUNTIES At 349 PM EDT, a severe thunderstorm was located near Pymatuning Central, or 19 miles north of Sharpsville, moving east at 40 mph.
-HAZARD...70 mph wind gusts.
+Target Area: Ashtabula; Trumbull A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 400 PM EDT FOR NORTHERN TRUMBULL AND SOUTHERN ASHTABULA COUNTIES At 330 PM EDT, a severe thunderstorm was located near Orwell, or 17 miles north of Warren, moving east at 35 mph.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Kinsman, Andover, Johnston and Cherry Valley.
-HAIL...<.75IN WIND...70MPHalerts.weather.gov
+IMPACT...Expect damage to trees and power lines.
+Locations impacted include Cortland, Kinsman, North Bloomfield, Orwell, Andover, West Farmington, Bristolville, Mecca, Johnston and Cherry Valley.
+HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0